 During the official company registration process, Chinese companies can register an official Chinese name, or both an official Chinese name and an official English name.
 Pretty much all companies choose the first option: only registering an official Chinese name.

-This means that any English company names you come across in China are very likely to be unofficial names that have not been registered.
 Chinese companies engaged in foreign trade can apply to register their English name with the Ministry of Commerce however.

 You can find out what officially registered name a Chinese company has by requesting a copy of its business license.